 Any dealings with the family home must also take account of capital gains tax (CGT) and the valuable principal private residence relief (PPR) in particular.
 Ideal planning will aim to preserve this as well as reducing the IHT burden, except in rare cases where the home is never likely to be disposed of.

-For example, the supplementary residence nil rate band (RNRB) is available for deaths after 6 April 2017 where the value of property is inherited by the homeowner’s children or grandchildren.
+For example, the supplementary residence nil rate band (RNRB) is available for deaths after 6 April 2017 where the value of property is inherited by the homeowner’s descendants.
 When added to the ordinary nil rate band, this may wipe out any IHT charge on low-value estates and obviate the need for further lifetime IHT planning.
 See the Residence nil rate band guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login

 This note provides details on how to calculate quarterly instalment payments (QIPs) for large and very large companies.The instalment amounts are based on the estimated corporation tax liability of the company’s current accounting period.
 Therefore, this means that large and very large companies

 Why defer a gain?An individual’s net taxable income and chargeable gains for the tax year influence the rate of tax payable on their capital gains.
 See the Introduction to capital gains tax guidance note.Depending on the nature of the asset disposed of, this can result in the individual paying

 The detailed definition of a close company is set out below but in summary the rules are targeted at those companies where the owners can manipulate the activities of the company to influence their own tax position.
 Therefore, broadly speaking, most owner-managed or private family businesses will be